This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Neck pull backs: Gently pull your head straight back while your chin stays level with the floor.
 You may push your chin back with your hand.
 This is a small movement.

 - Head tilts, forward and back: Gently bow your head and try to touch your chin to your chest.
-Your caregiver may tell you to push on the back of your neck to help bow your head.
+Your healthcare provider may tell you to push on the back of your neck to help bow your head.
 Raise your chin back to the starting position.
 Tilt your head back as far as possible so you are looking up at the ceiling.
-Your caregiver may tell you to lift your chin to help tilt your head back.
+Your healthcare provider may tell you to lift your chin to help tilt your head back.
 Return your head to the starting position.

 - Head tilts, side to side: Tilt your head, bringing your ear toward your shoulder.
 Then tilt your head toward the other shoulder.